John Hancock Life Insurance review 2020

 - Healthy living discounts and rewards.
 John Hancock is one of the few providers that offer discounts and incentives for applicants who lead healthy lifestyles.

 - Simple application.
-For term life policies valued at under $5 million, you can apply online and your policy may be issued instantly.
+For term life policies under $3 million, you can apply online and your policy may be issued instantly.

-- No whole insurance.
-The insurer sells universal life insurance, but doesn’t have a whole life option for people interested in permanent policies.
+- No whole life insurance.
+The insurer sells universal life insurance, but doesn’t offer a whole life option where many of its competitors do.

 - Limited rider options.
 If you want to enhance your coverage with a longer list of riders, you might want to look elsewhere.